Tips For Better Blog Photos with Your Phone

 4. Placement.
 Take a look at the picture you're shooting, then readjust everything.
 If you want it symmetrical, use a book to make lines straight.
 Or fiddle with the objects until you like it.
 I usually take a good 15 pictures and move stuff around a few times before I'm satisfied.

 9. Try using auto HDR.
 This features combines light and dark to create the right amount of exposure in a photo.
 This is especially useful if you're outside.
 Think about it, if there is harsh lighting, direct sunlight, or dramatic shadows, this can be distracting for your photos.
 Turning on HDR (high dynamic range) you can soften up these dark shadows and lower the brightness that distracts the viewer.

 10. Use the volume button.
-I hardly ever click on the phone’s camera button to take a picture.
+I hardly ever click on the phone's camera button to take a picture.
 I find myself taking more steady photos using the side camera button on the iPhone.
 This is also a great way to take shots from above or quickly snap a great photo.

 Those are my tips on how to take better photos with your phone for your blog, or anything else!
 Do you have any tips?